Model-independent test of the cosmic distance duality relation with recent observational data: Method I

 The results of the three calibrations are presented in Table~\ref{tab: calibrations PP} using PantheonPlus as the SN data set, and in Table~\ref{tab: calibrations DES} using DES Dovekie.
 The two tables show that, for all $\eta(z)$ parametrizations, the SH0ES $M_B$ prior yields the smallest $r_d$ value ($\sim 137$ and $139$ for PantheonPlus and DES Dovekie, respectively),\footnote{In the rest of this paragraph, whenever two values are given in parentheses, they correspond to PantheonPlus and DES Dovekie, respectively.} and the largest values of $M_B$ ($\sim -19.25$) and $H_0$ ($\sim 73$ and $72$).
 In contrast, the Planck $r_d$ prior yields the largest $r_d$ value ($\sim 147$), and the smallest values of $M_B$ ($\sim -19.40$ and $-19.37$) and $H_0$ ($\sim 68$), exhibiting a tension at the $\sim5\sigma$ level.
 Combining the CC data yields intermediate values, albeit with larger uncertainties, roughly bridging the other two results.
 Note that the precision of the current CC data is lower than that of the SN, BAO, and CMB data, therefore the calibration using CC leads to larger uncertainties on $r_d$, $M_B$, and $H_0$, as seen from the tables.

 On the other hand, the three different calibrations above have no significant influence on the CDDR violation parameter $\eta_0$ (both mean value and uncertainty), or on the PAge parameter $p_{age}$ and $\eta$, for all parametrizations of $\eta(z)$.
 All $\eta_0$ results are consistent with no CDDR violation within $1\sigma$.
 However, this does not mean the CDDR is independent of all calibration choices.
 To illustrate this point, the results of simultaneously imposing the SH0ES $M_B$ and Planck $r_d$ as priors are listed in Table \ref{tab:eta0 MB rd}, where it is clear that the CDDR is violated at the $3\sigma$ to $4\sigma$ level.
-This suggests that an apparent CDDR violation may also reflect the inconsistency between results from different probes, which, in this case, correspond to the early-time measurements from the CMB and the late-time measurements from by SNe and Cepheids, as commonly discussed in the Hubble tension literature (e.g., \cite{2101.08641,2103.08723,2407.18292}).\footnote{Note that a different point of view proposed in \cite{2504.10464} reverses the argument and regards the CDDR violation as a phenomenological explanation of the Hubble tension.
-In this interesting picture, the CDDR is violated in such a way that the SH0ES $M_B$ and Planck $r_d$ could be reconciled in the $\Lambda$CDM model.}
+This suggests that an apparent CDDR violation may also reflect the inconsistency between results from different probes, which, in this case, correspond to the early-time measurements from the CMB and the late-time measurements from SNe and Cepheids, as widely discussed in the context of the Hubble tension literature (e.g., \cite{2101.08641,2103.08723,2407.18292, 2504.01669}).\footnote{Note that an alternative perspective proposed in \cite{2504.10464} reverses the argument and interprets the CDDR violation as a phenomenological explanation of the Hubble tension.
+In this interesting picture, the CDDR is violated in such a way that the SH0ES $M_B$ and Planck $r_d$ can be reconciled in the $\Lambda$CDM model.} Similar effects have also been identified in the impact of different $r_d$ and $M_B$ values on the CDDR test using PantheonPlus+DESI DR2 \cite{2507.11518}, and on the consistency test between SN and BAO data using DES5yr/Dovekie and DESI DR2 \cite{2510.04179}.